sagun1151/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+when using 'route'  to get access to its match data. so we can use the link route and switch components to go to different pages and keeps track of the location using history

 1. How would you explain form validation to someone who has never programmed before?

+testing the data need to fill a form is not missing required inputs

 1. In 1-2 sentences, define end to end testing.

+used to simulate what a user inputs would look like from start to finish to test the functionality and performance to replicate live setting

 ## Instructions